harrycresswell/harry/content/writing/24-05-02-reducing-css/index.md

 ## Solve common layout problems with intrinsically responsive (and reusable) layout compositions

-One of the biggest improvements I’ve made to my CSS was adopting the concept of Compositions from Every Layout and CUBE CSS.
+One of the biggest improvements I’ve made to my CSS was adopting the concept of Compositions from [Every Layout](https://every-layout.dev/) and [CUBE CSS](https://cube.fyi/).

 Compositions are skeletal styles that create flexible layouts containers for content.
-Importantly they are reusable, not tied to any specific context and don’t depend on the use of media queries.
-Instead they adapt and reconfigure themselves to fit any context or device.
+Importantly, they are reusable, not tied to any specific context and don’t depend on the use of media queries.
+Instead, they adapt and reconfigure themselves to fit any context or device.

 In the past, I’d often handle layout problems like this on the component level.
 For example, to style my navigation layout I might have created a component like this: